NIPQ: Noise proxy-based Integrated Pseudo-Quantization: Experimental Configuration

-In this paper, all experiments are performed using GPU servers having 8 x NVIDIA GTX3090 with 24 GB VRAM with 2 x AMD 7313 (16 Core 32 T).
-The number of GPUs is selected satisfying the minimum requirement of GPU memory for the target task.
-All of the experiments are implemented based on the PyTorch framework (v1.7.0)~\citep{PyTorch}, and the experiment source code is also provided.
-The additional details of training configuration, e.g., optimizer type, initial learning rate, decay policy, etc., depend on the characteristics of applications.
-The details are provided in the following paragraphs.
+In this paper, all experiments are conducted using GPU servers having 8 x NVIDIA GTX3090 with 24 GB VRAM with 2 x AMD 7313 (16 Core 32 T).
+The number of GPUs is selected to satisfy the minimum requirement of GPU memory for the target task.
+All of the experiments are implemented based on the PyTorch \cite{PyTorch} framework (v1.12.1)~\cite{PyTorch}.
+Our source code is also provided.
+The additional details of training configuration, e.g., optimizer type, initial learning rate, decay policy, etc., are determined depending on the characteristics of applications and provided in the following paragraphs.

-Table \ref{tab:classification_config} shows the detailed configurations of ImageNet training for NIPQ results.
-In this experiment, we apply quantization for every convolution and linear layer, including the first and last layers.
+Table \ref{tab:classification_config} shows the configurations of ImageNet training for NIPQ results.
+In this experiment, we apply quantization to every convolution and linear layer, including the first and last layers.
 One exception is that the input of the first convolution layer is fixed as 8-bit.
 We use SGD with momentum optimizer and cosine annealing with warmup scheduling for learning rate adjustment~\cite{SGDR}. $\eta_{min}$ is the final LR multiplier of cosine annealing, and $\lambda_w$, $\lambda_a$, and $\lambda_b$ are the hyper-parameter of resource constraints for the bit-width of weight, bit-width of activation, and BOPs, respectively.

-When knowledge distillation is triggered, we use EfficientNet-B0~\citep{Eff} as a teacher network.
-We use the conventional dark-knowledge-based distillation~\citep{KD}.
+When knowledge distillation is triggered, we use EfficientNet-B0~\cite{Eff} as a teacher network.
+We use the conventional dark-knowledge-based distillation~\cite{KD}.

 Tables \ref{tab:sr_config} and \ref{tab:voc_config} show the detailed configurations of super-resolution task and object detection task, respectively.
-In both experiments, we keep the precision of the first and last layers as full-precision and apply low-precision quantization for the rest of the layers.
-In the super-resolution task, we use ADAM optimizer~\citep{ADAM} and cosine annealing scheduling for learning rate adjustment.
+In both experiments, we keep the precision of the first and last layers as full-precision and apply low-precision quantization to the rest of the layers.
+In the super-resolution task, we use Adam optimizer~\cite{ADAM} and cosine annealing scheduling for learning rate adjustment.
 In the object detection task, we use SGD with momentum optimizer and cosine annealing with warmup scheduling for learning rate adjustment.
-Like the image classification task, $\eta_{min}$ is the final LR multiplier of cosine annealing, and $\lambda_w$, $\lambda_a$ and $\lambda_b$ represent the hyper-parameter of resource constraints for the bit-width of weight, bit-width of activation, and BOPs, respectively.
+Like the image classification task, $\eta_{min}$ is the final LR multiplier of cosine annealing, and $\lambda_w$, $\lambda_a$, and $\lambda_b$ represent the hyper-parameters of resource constraints for the bit-width of weight, bit-width of activation, and BOPs, respectively.